-Faculty of Psychology and Neuroscience Practical: SPSS III
+Practical: SPSS III

 This practical is an integral part of the course 'Statistics III' and includes trainings in the use of SPSS for the statistical techniques covered in 'Statistics III'.
-There are practical classes, one for each of the subjects contingency tables, logistic regression, classical psychometrics, and factor analysis.
-During these classes, the corresponding statistical technique will be practiced based on real or realistic data.
+There are four practical classes, one for each of the subjects contingency tables, logistic regression, classical psychometrics, and factor analysis.
+During these classes, students practice with the corresponding statistical technique based on real or realistic data.
 The assignments for the SPSS analyses are in the course manual.
 The SPSS output will be discussed during the tutorial.
 In preparation for the practical classes, students are to study the corresponding theory (lecture and literature).

 In preparation for the tutorial discussing the SPSS output, students are to answer the questions about that SPSS output included in the course manual.
-As far as time allows, this should be done during the practical.
+As far as time allows, students are supposed to do this during the practical.